Overview

 Clients may not impose restrictions on the allocations.

-would not be considered to have one approach deemed to be a “significant strategy.”
-There are,
+therefore, would not be considered to have one approach deemed to be a “significant strategy.”

-however, a few common approaches that may be used by us or your advisor, individually or
+There are, however, a few common approaches that may be used by us or your advisor, individually

-investment on a regular schedule, regardless of the share price.
-More shares are purchased
+a particular investment on a regular schedule, regardless of the share price.
+More

 Asset Allocation: An investment strategy that aims to balance risk and reward by allocating

-equities (stocks), fixed income (bonds), and cash/cash equivalents—each of which has
+classes—equities (stocks), fixed income (bonds), and cash/cash equivalents—each of

-different risk and reward profiles/behaviors.
-Asset classes are often further divided into
+which has different risk and reward profiles/behaviors.
+Asset classes are often further

-domestic and foreign investments, and equities are often divided into small, intermediate, and
+divided into domestic and foreign investments, and equities are often divided into small,

-its intrinsic value by examining related economic, financial, and other qualitative and
+to measure its intrinsic value by examining related economic, financial, and other

-with the security’s current price, with the aim of figuring out what sort of position to take with
+current price, with the aim of figuring out what sort of position to take with that

-that security (underpriced = buy, overpriced = sell or short).
-This method of security analysis is
+security (underpriced = buy, overpriced = sell or short).
+This method of security

 Qualitative Analysis: Securities analysis that uses subjective judgment based on non-

-and development, and labor relations.
-This type of analysis technique is different from
+research and development, and labor relations.
+This type of analysis technique is different

-quantitative analysis, which focuses on numbers.
-The two techniques, however, are often
+from quantitative analysis, which focuses on numbers.
+The two techniques, however, are

 Financial Council will obtain comprehensive investment information about the prospective client,